zoozoo-sec/zoozoo-sec.github.io/blogs/PwningWasm-BreakingXssFilters/index.md

         </p>
         <p>
             This unified layout creates a predictable memory model.
-Predictability matters: it makes execution efficient, but also makes it interesting for attackers, since knowing where everything lives opens possibilities for memory corruption attacks — albeit bounded by the sandbox.
+Predictability matters: it makes execution efficient, but also makes it interesting for attackers, since knowing where everything lives opens possibilities for memory corruption attacks — <code>albeit bounded by the sandbox.</code>
         </p>
     </div>
     <div id="js-glue" class="section-content">